Is It a Good Idea to Apply for a Home Equity Loan?

-The monthly payments on a home equity loan will always be predictable because they will remain the same throughout the life of the loan.
+The monthly payments on a HELOC will always be predictable because home equity loan rates will remain the same throughout the life of the loan.
 The interest rate on credit cards can increase, and this hurts everyone who does not pay their balances in full every month.
 Transferring debt from credit cards to a home equity loan eliminates the need to worry about rising interest rates.

 The Interest Paid on Home Equity Loans Can Be Deducted on Yearly Taxes